0xMartin/DoggyMan3D/README.md

 * __Ghosts__ - These diminutive creatures are the most common foes, known for their relentless attacks and cunning tactics.
 While individually weak, they often swarm in numbers, presenting a formidable challenge to the unwary adventurer.
 * __Spiders__ - Larger and more menacing than ghost, spiders lurk in the shadows, ready to ensnare unsuspecting prey with their venomous bites.
 Agile and resilient, they require skillful maneuvering and precise strikes to overcome.
 * __Skeletons__ - Among the most formidable adversaries, skeletons are reanimated warriors fueled by dark magic.
 Possessing formidable strength and resilience, they present a formidable challenge to even the most seasoned warriors.
+* __Slender__ - Slender man moves randomly between set points on the map which are visually marked.
+Slender man cannot be killed.
+If a player approaches him, player is instantly dead.
 * __Dragon Boss__ - The ultimate foe, the dragon is a towering force of destruction, its fiery breath and massive claws posing a threat to all who dare to challenge it.
 Defeating this ancient beast will require cunning strategy and unwavering courage.

 In addition to these foes, players must navigate treacherous traps and hazards scattered throughout the game world.
 From hidden pitfalls to lethal spikes, each obstacle presents a new test of the player's skill and agility.